 Some departments make copies of completed theses and dissertations available for students to check out.
 Some also maintain journal subscriptions.
 Check-out procedures vary by department.
-Many can also be found through ProQuest and the UC Davis library website.
+Many can also be found through ProQuest and the UC Davis library website via https://library.ucdavis.edu/